zulip/zulip/templates/zerver/help/make-an-announcement.md

   clicking the **Send** button or by pressing the enter key (if you have checked the option **Press Enter to send**).

+!!! tip ""
-You can always delete your announcement by clicking the x (<i class="icon-vector-remove"></i>) icon located at the top-right corner of your messaging box.
+    You can always cancel your message by clicking the x (<i class="icon-vector-remove"></i>) icon located at the top-right corner of your compose box or pressing the `Esc` key.

 Your announcement will look similar to the below image.